+There was evidence of managerial staff being provided with additional training as it was identified.
 Learning from complaints, incidents and feedback was integrated into practice and fed into a cycle of continuous quality improvement.

 There was a clear organisational structure and all staff were aware of their roles, responsibility and accountability.
-The registered manager confirmed that the registered provider was kept informed regarding the day to day running of the home through emails, meetings, telephone calls and visits to the home.
+This was outlined in the home's Statement of Purpose and Residents Guide.
+The registered manager confirmed that the registered provider was kept informed regarding the day to day running of the home.

-The registered manager confirmed that the management and control of operations within the home was in accordance with the regulatory framework.
-Inspection of the premises confirmed that the RQIA certificate of registration and employers' liability insurance certificate were displayed.
+The registered manager reported that the management and control of operations within the home was in accordance with the regulatory framework.
+Inspection of the premises confirmed that the RQIA certificate of registration and employer's liability insurance certificate were displayed.

-Review of governance arrangements within the home and the evidence provided within the returned QIP confirmed that the registered provider responds to regulatory matters in a timely manner.
+Review of governance arrangements within the home and the evidence provided within the returned QIP confirmed that the registered provider largely responds to regulatory matters in a timely manner.

-Review of records and discussion with the registered manager and staff confirmed that any adult safeguarding issues were managed appropriately and that reflective learning had taken place.
+Review of records and discussion with the registered manager and staff confirmed that any adult safeguarding issues were managed appropriately and that reflective learning had or would take place.
 The registered manager confirmed that there were effective working relationships with internal and external stakeholders.

 The home had a whistleblowing policy and procedure in place and discussion with staff established that they were knowledgeable regarding this.
-The registered manager confirmed that staff could also access line management to raise concerns they will offer support to staff.
+The registered manager stated that staff could also access line management to raise concerns and that they will offer support to staff.